jmshrv/finamp/CONTRIBUTING.md

 * Hive - the database that Finamp uses for storing all data
 * `json_serializable` - For deserialising JSON into classes
+* Chopper - For talking to Jellyfin over HTTP
+    * This layer (`lib/services/jellyfin_api.dart`) is not used by the app directly.
+The user-facing API is located at `lib/services/jellyfin_api_helper.dart`.

 To rebuild these files, run `dart run build_runner build --delete-conflicting-outputs`.
 This must be done when: